raspberrypilearning/lost-in-space/en/step_5.md

 ## Floating monkey

-Let's add a monkey who's lost in space to your animation!
+Now you will add a monkey who's lost in space to your animation!

 --- task ---
 Start by adding the 'monkey' sprite from the library.